otrv4/otrv4/otrv4.md

 ### Shared Session State

-Both the interactive and non-interactive DAKE must authenticate their contexts to prevent attacks that rebind the DAKE transcript into different contexts.
+Both the interactive and non-interactive DAKEs must authenticate their contexts to prevent attacks that rebind the DAKE transcript into different contexts.
 If the higher-level protocol ascribes some property to the connection, the DAKE exchange should verify this property.
 A session is created when a new OTRv4